Muhammad: A Prophet for Our Time

 Muhammad: A Prophet For Our Time is a 2006 non-fiction book by the British writer Karen Armstrong.
 It is part of the "Eminent Lives" series, which are short biographies of famous people by well-known writers.
 It is Armstrong's second biography of Muhammad.
-Her first biography Muhammad: a Biography of the Prophet earned her the Muslim Public Affairs Council Media Award.
+Her first biography Muhammad: a Biography of the Prophet won the Muslim Public Affairs Council Media Award.
 Muhammad: A Prophet For Our Time is a short biography that shows how most Muslims understand Muhammad and their faith.
 In the book, Armstrong depicts Muhammad as both a mystic and a wise political and social reformer.